Murthy's conjecture on 0-cycles: Introduction

-It is a consequence of the torsion theorems of Roitman \cite{Roitman} and Milne \cite{Milne} that the above question has a positive answer if the underlying variety is smooth.
-If $k$ has characteristic zero, this question was shown to have a positive solution for singular affine varieties by Levine \cite{Levine-2}.
-A result of Srinivas \cite{Srinivas} and a joint work of the author with Srinivas \cite{KSri} together imply that the above question has an affirmative answer in the positive characteristic as well, provided the underlying affine variety is normal.
-However, without the assumption of normality in positive characteristic, this question remains open in any dimension.
+Let $k$ be an algebraically closed field.
+Given a quasi-projective scheme $X$ of dimension $d$ over $k$, let $\CH^d(X)$ (see \S~\ref{sec:LWC}) denote the Levine-Weibel Chow group of 0-cycles on $X$ \cite{LW}.
+This is generated by the classes of regular closed points on $X$ and coincides with the classical definition of the Chow group of 0-cycles when $X$ is smooth.
+If $X = \Spec(A)$ is affine, we also write it as $\CH^d(A)$.
+The {\sl affine Roitman torsion problem} asks whether $\CH^d(X)$ is torsion-free when $X$ is an affine variety of dimension $d \ge 2$ over $k$.
+Note that $\CH^1(X)$ need not be torsion-free for a smooth affine curve $X$.

-Almost all the known answers to the affine Roitman torsion problem were deduced from suitable Roitman torsion theorems for projective schemes.
-However, there is no Roitman torsion theorem available in positive characteristic in general.
-One reason for this is that there is a lack of understanding of the Albanese variety in positive characteristic.
-One such Albanese variety was constructed in \cite{ESV}.
-But any further study of this Albanese has been a formidable task.
+It is a consequence of the torsion theorems of Roitman \cite{Roitman}, Milne \cite{Milne} and Krishna-Srinivas \cite{KSri} that the affine Roitman torsion problem has a positive solution if $X$ is normal.
+If $k$ has exponential characteristic $p \ge 1$, the affine Roitman torsion problem for singular affine varieties was affirmatively solved by Levine \cite{Levine-2}, modulo $p$-primary torsion.
+If $X$ is a normal affine variety of dimension $d \ge 3$ in positive characteristic, affirmative solutions were found by Srinivas \cite{Srinivas}.
+The works of Levine and Srinivas predated \cite{KSri}.